rwxrob/zet/20210502004642/README.md

   serves as the Zettelkasten "register" and pulls together all the references to Zettels, both locally and remotely in other Kasten repos.

+* External links out to other content should either be traditional web URLs (which can be automatically validated), except when linking to another GitHub ZK repo.

+*  When linking to another GitHub Zettelkasten on GitHub (or potentially other hosting providers that support it) always link to the root, never to the specific zettel ID (for example
+   <https://github.com/rwxrob/zet>).
+This allows things to move and
+   change as they are supposed to do during Zettelkasten content review.
+   (Imagine symlinking or hyperlinking to content you never knew would be there later.)

+* To get more precision in your outbound links to other ZK repos, you can link directly to a search for specific keywords in that Zettelkasten repo (for example
+  <https://github.com/rwxrob/zet/search?luhmann>).
+This is more valuable
+  to the user of your content anyway because it includes content that may be added after you would have made the initial link.